GautamGupta/bb-legacy-plugins/bb-attachments/trunk/readme.txt

 === bbPress Attachments ===
-Tags:  attachments,attachment,attach,uploads,upload, _ck_
+Tags:  attachments, attachment, attach, uploads, upload, files, _ck_
 Contributors: _ck_
 Requires at least: 0.9
 Tested up to: trunk
 Stable tag: trunk
 Donate link: http://amazon.com/paypage/P2FBORKDEFQIVM

+Gives members the ability to upload attachments on their posts.
+This is an early beta release for review.
+Feedback, bug reports, feature ideas, improvements are encouraged.
+Please note there are important security considerations when allowing uploads of any kind to your server.

 == Description ==

 Gives members the ability to upload attachments on their posts.
 This is an early beta release for review.
-Bug reports, feature ideas, improvements encouraged.
+Feedback, bug reports, feature ideas, improvements are encouraged.
 Please note there are important security considerations when allowing uploads of any kind to your server.

 == Installation ==